Quansight/pearu-sandbox/latex_in_markdown/README.md

   Markdown documents whenever the files are modified in the filesystem.

-- To have a LaTeX expression in a Markdown document, insert a LaTeX expression surrounded with dollar (&#0036;) signs (single dollar signs lead to LaTeX expressions displayed inline, double dollar signs display the LaTeX as a slightly-left-centered block).
-When saving the document, the `watch_latex_md.py` script will replace such LaTeX expressions with HTML `img` element that contains a link to LaTeX rendering result.
-The HTML `img` element has a `data-latex` field that contains the original LaTeX expression and that can be edited at any time.
-Whenever the Markdown document is saved, the script will automatically update the link of the LaTeX rendering result.
+- When a LaTeX expression surrounded with dollar (&#0036;) signs, is inserted to a Markdown document and the document is save, the `watch_latex_md.py` will replace such LaTeX expressions with HMTL `img` element containing a link to LaTeX rendering result (it's a SVG file created under the directory of the Markdown document).
+  The HTML `img` element has a `data-latex` field that contains the original LaTeX expression which can be edited at any time.
+Whenever the Markdown document is saved, the script will automatically rerender the LaTeX expression.

+- Single dollar signs around the LaTeX expressions will lead to inlined HTML `img` while double dollars (or `\[`-`\]` pair) result a slighly large image.
+When no dollar signs are used, the LaTeX expression is rendered for inline mode, except when the expression contains a LaTeX environment surrounded with `\begin{...}`-`\end{...}` block.

 - For example, when having the following text in a Markdown document: